Join our upcoming webinar “Deriving Business Value from LLMs and RAGs.”

 superannotate fine-tuning

 Evaluation: Figuring out how the agent will perform on data it hasn't seen before can be tough.
-Most evaluation datasets out there are geared towards academic domains and may not fit your specific needs.
+Most LLM evaluation datasets out there are geared towards academic domains and may not fit your specific needs.
 Also, keep in mind that some base models may have been trained on the benchmarking datasets, which could affect their ability to perform accurate tests.

 superannotate llm evaluation